exercism/v3/languages/csharp/exercises/concept/casting/.docs/instructions.md

 A complete implementation of the hierarchy is provide as part of the source.

-All data passed to the laminate maker has been validated and is guaraneed to be non-null.
+All data passed to the laminate maker has been validated and is guaranteed to be non-null.

 ## 1. Get display name for a member of the support team as long as they are staff members